 The student may administer medications after having successfully completed the medication skill validations (oral medications after the oral medication validation, primary IV fluids after primary IV fluid validation).
-The student is directly supervised, by the faculty member (or designated RN per faculty discretion) in all aspects of medication administration, including IV tubing changes, initiation and discontinuation of IV fluids/IV access per institution policy.
+The student is directly supervised by the faculty member (or designated RN per faculty discretion) in all aspects of medication administration the first semester/term.
+The student may change and flush IV (including PICC, midline, and central catheter) according to policy.
+The student is directly supervised in all aspects of the administration of IV medications and tubing and dressing changes by a faculty member/RN and after having successfully completed the related skill validations for IV medication administration.